-Check whether the following numbers are divisible by 3?
+Check whether the following numbers are divisible by 3?i.45986ii.36129iii.

 Put a cross on the numbers which are multiples of 6 in the number chart.
 Do you notice anything special about them.

 Yes, they are divisible by both 2 and 3.